Karl Ehmann: Career

-In the mid-20s Ehmann would take a hiatus from the film industry, choosing to focus on his theatrical career.
+In the mid-1920s Ehmann would take a hiatus from the film industry, choosing to focus on his theatrical career.
 In the early 1930s he would return to making films, although with the advent of sound, the size of his roles diminished, and he played mostly small, or featured supporting parts.
-Over his 50-year film career, he appeared in over 100 films, mostly in Austria, but also from Germany later in his career.
+Over his 50-year film career, he appeared in over 100 films, mostly in Austria, but also in Germany later in his career.
 Some of the more notable films in which he appeared include: Fräulein Lilli (1936) directed by Hans Behrendt, Robert Wohlmuth and Max Neufeld, and starring Franciska Gaal; Thirteen Chairs (1938), starring Heinz Rühmann; 1940's Der Postmeister, directed by Gustav Ucicky; Schicksal (1942), directed by Géza von Bolváry, and starring Heinrich George, Werner Hinz and Christian Kayßler; Die Kreuzlschreiber (1950), directed by Eduard von Borsody; and The Forester of the Silver Wood (1954), in which he had one of his infrequent starring roles.
 In 1956 he would appear in the comedy The Trapp Family, based on the memoirs of Maria von Trapp, which became the inspiration for the hugely successful American Broadway musical, The Sound of Music, and the subsequent American film of the same name.

 Towards the end of his career, Ehmann would also appear in several television films for German and Austrian TV.
 Ehmann died on 1 November 1967 at the age of 85, in his home town of Vienna.
 He is buried in the Zentralfriedhof in Vienna.